About Eucalyptus Macarthurii Essential Oil

-Easy Breathing: 4 drops Eastern hemlock, 2 drops eucalyptus, 2 drops peppermint, 4 drops chamomile, in steaming water – inhaled several times daily, or added to 1/2 oz unscented balm and rubbed on chest as desired.
+Easy Breathing: Add 4 drops Eastern hemlock, 2 drops eucalyptus, 2 drops peppermint and 4 drops chamomile to steaming water and inhale several times daily.
+Blend can also be added to 1/2 oz unscented balm and rubbed on chest as desired.

-Household Cleansing spray: 12 drops pinon pine, 12 drops eucalyptus, 12 drops tea tree, 12 drops cajeput in 8 oz mist bottle.
+Household Cleansing spray: 12 drops pinon pine, 12 drops eucalyptus, 12 drops tea tree and 12 drops cajeput mixed in an 8 oz mist bottle.

-Free Breath: 2 drops cedar, 4 drops frankincense, 4 drops juniper berry, 2 drops eucalyptus; diffuse, or use inhalation therapy, or mix several drops in 1 oz carrier oil and apply topically to chest.
+Free Breath: 2 drops cedar, 4 drops frankincense, 4 drops juniper berry, 2 drops eucalyptus.
+Diffuse or use inhalation therapy, or mix several drops in 1 oz of carrier oil and apply topically to chest.

 Aromatic Profile And Blending Of Eucalyptus Macarthurii Oil